 Some theses contain information that cannot be made public, such as confidential or private data, intellectual property agreements, or third-party copyright where permission to publish it has not been obtained.

-In these cases, students will be required to provide two versions (original and redacted) of the online thesis to the Thesis Examination System:
+In these cases, you will be required to provide two versions (original and redacted) of the online thesis to the Thesis Examination System:

 - a full version of the thesis, as examined including any required amendments and the confidential or third-party material.
 This copy will not be made publicly available but will be stored in Minerva Access for long-term preservation.